salat/salat/README.md

 # Note:

 This project is a fork of novus/salat.
-There are one key difference between the project and one bug fixed.
+There is one key difference between this project and the original, plus one bug fixed.
 The bug fixed is that the original code goes boom if you try to deserialize a JSON Map[String,Enumeration.Value].
-Certain uses of deserialized object crash with a ClassCastException.
-This has been fixed in this code.
+Certain uses of the deserialized object crash with a ClassCastException.
+It's not a common use case, but I needed it so it has been fixed in this code.

-The big difference between the two project is that the gzoller/salat version ignores the @Key annotation for JSON but recognizes it for Mongo serialization.
-The idea here is that for JSON serialization you're using that JSON in a various ways, including sending to a GUI, and you probably don't want your key field called '_id', but rather want it called whatever you named the field originally.
+The big difference between the two projects is that the gzoller/salat version ignores the @Key annotation for JSON but recognizes it for Mongo serialization.
+The idea here is that for JSON serialization you're using the JSON in a various ways, including perhaps sending it to a GUI, and you probably don't want your key field called '_id', but rather want it called whatever you named the field originally.
 But... for Mongo you do want to rename the field '_id'.
 This code recognizes this difference.

-I've had some email exchanges with Rose and there's a good chance future novus/salat releases may have a more flexible way to do what I've done here, but for now those who need this feature are welcome to use this code.
-I don't claim to track the original project perfectly but I do update it from time to time.
+I've had some email exchanges with Rose and there's a good chance future novus/salat releases may augment the Context to provide an improved way to do what I've done here, but for now those who need this feature are welcome to use this code.
+I don't claim to track the original project perfectly but I do use this code and update it from time to time.

 Cheers.